sarvesh4you/CreateUnitTestForJsonForLabWorldProjectsLibrary/README.md

 I have created few basic unit tests for "JsonForLabWorldProjects" library that could be used by a developer for ongoing development of the library.
 Please find "UnitTestForLibrary.cs" under the

- \testengineertest\JsonForLabWorldProducts\Example
+ \CreateUnitTestForJsonForLabWorldProjectsLibrary\JsonForLabWorldProducts\Example\UnitTestForLibrary.cs

 Test 1 - [Test with the valid/invalid input data that library provides an valid Object-Type "ServerAnswerAsData" successfully.]

-Test 2 - [Test that librry translates a "ServerAnswerAsData"-Object into a valid JSON-string successfully.]
+Test 2 - [Test that library translates a "ServerAnswerAsData"-Object into a valid JSON-string successfully.]

 Test 3 - [Test that library translates the JSON-string back into a "ServerAnswerAsData"-Object successfully.]